evkx/evkx.github.io/content/technology/_index.md

     <img src="https://media.evkx.net/multimedia/technology/sensorsandcameras/lidar/lidarvolvoex90_3_st.jpg" alt="Sensors & Cameras" title="Sensors & Cameras" class="img-fluid mb-2">
 </a>

-## Sensors & cameras
+## Sensors & Cameras

-Sensors and cameras are critical in modern cars because they are crucial in many advanced driver assistance systems.
-EVKX.net gives you details about the different types used in EVs.
+Sensors and cameras are essential components in modern vehicles, playing a pivotal role in advanced driver assistance systems (ADAS).
+These technologies enhance safety, improve driving experience, and enable semi-autonomous and autonomous driving features.

-Manufacturers use various types of technology for sensors in modern cars, depending on the specific application and the sensor’s requirements.
+This article provides detailed insights into the various types of sensors and cameras used in electric vehicles (EVs), their specific applications, and the technologies behind them.
+Learn how manufacturers utilize different sensor technologies to meet the diverse requirements of modern cars.

 <a href="sensorsandcameras/" class="btn btn-outline-primary" role="button">Read our sensors & cameras technology article.</a>